-Buses, preschool, 5th grade Safety Patrol members, and students with physical needs will unload behind the school in a single file lane.
-All other car riders will unload in front of the school.
-No private vehicles will be allowed in the bus loading-unloading area or behind the school for dropping off or picking up students.
+Buses, preschool, and students with physical needs will drop off and pick up behind the school.
+All other car riders will drop off and pick up in front of the school.
+There will be adults supervising and assisting with arrival and dismissal.

-Parents wishing to walk their child in are to park in the visitor parking are located on the east end of the school building at the Rutledge Pike entrance.
+If you need to walk your child into the school building, park in the parking lot to the right of the car rider lane.
 As you exit the parking area, please merge into the car rider line and follow the traffic all the way until you exit.
 Parents dropping off and or picking up in the car rider line please enter the line in a single file.
 Please keep the car rider line full by watching the next station that is available as the line moves forward.
-If you are picking up a safety at the end of day, stay in the car rider line until you reach the available space to park located in front of building.